 Sometimes called the nectar of the gods, honey has been a staple in the human diet for thousands of years.
 The benefits of honey have been touted everywhere from ancient history books to clinical trials in modern society.
 Honey also has antifungal and antibacterial properties.
 The high sugar content dehydrates bacteria by producing hydrogen peroxide and other antibacterial chemicals.
 Honey has been shown to speed up growth of body tissues by helping to form new blood vessels, collagen and epithelial cells.
 Taking honey and mixing it in with other herbs, fruits and foods can help enhance healing properties.
 There are countless ways to use honey in home remedies.
 Below are recipes that aid in ailments.
 (Click on the link to view recipe.)

-8: Honey and Brown Sugar Scrub: Dry Skin
+8: Honey and Brown Sugar Scrub: Dry Skinexfoliant for your skin.

 11. Honey and Sugar Cream: Athlete’s Foot